-My story begins when I was 13 and I was left alone at night while my mother worked.
-I started a relationship with a terrible boyfriend who was physically and emotionally abusive.
-Until just a few months ago, I was still with this same partner.
+At 13, she was left alone at night while her mother worked.
+She started a relationship with a boyfriend who was physically and emotionally abusive.

-Working was very important to me and within a few years, I held two jobs, including one as an assistant store manager.
-I was able to rent my own apartment, bought a used car, and then became pregnant.
+Working was very important to Rachel as her mother was never allowed to work.
+Within a few years, Rachel held two jobs, including one as an assistant store manager.
+She was able to rent an apartment, bought a used car and then became pregnant.

-At La Mesita, I met with my Case Manager immediately and had focus meetings on a regular basis to ensure my success during our four month stay in a brand new one-bedroom apartment.
-I was so grateful to receive some food, bus passes and basic living necessities while learning about benefits available to me.
-With the assistance of the Workforce Coordinator, I was able to secure a new job and have my daughters enter a day care program.
+At La Mesita, Rachel met with her Case Manager immediately and had focus meetings on a regular basis to ensure success during her four month stay in a brand new one bedroom apartment.
+She gratefully received some food, bus passes and basic living necessities while learning about benefits available to her.
+With the assistance of the Workforce Coordinator, she was able to secure a new job and have her girls enter a day care program.

+“This is a blessing.
 La Mesita is a safe place.
 I have structure, stability and know what I should do to be safe.
-It took me away from the hell I was in.
-The staff helped me to calm down and pushed me to do better.
+It took me away from the hell I was in,” said Rachel, “the staff helped me to calm down and pushed me to do better.
 I am healing myself.

 “My 4 year old Megan has opened up.
 She had become very quiet but now she is friends with the staff here.
 La Mesita has changed our lives.
 I am a better mom, doing what I should do.
 I ended up homeless and coming to La Mesita is the best thing that happened to me.
 I have found strength, encouragement and courage by being here.
 The staff became our family, they don’t leave anyone behind.